timschofield/webERP/doc/developers/RUNNING_TESTS.md

    Note: if the `composer` command is not in your path, or is named differently, set the env var COMPOSER to point to the correct command before running the script

+   _NB:_ after running this command, the local `./vendor/` directory will be modified.
+Please do not commit back any of those changes to the `master` branch on GitHub!
+See step 6 below on how to undo those changes.

 3. set up the test configuration for your environment: in the webERP root directory, create a file `phpunit.xml` with the following contents, tweaked with the correct values